 Beijing was still a city on Earth.

-An earlier (physical) resurrection of Mao takes place in Ye Yonglie’s novel “Mao Zedong Returns to the World” (Mao Zedong chongfan renjian毛泽东重返人间, 1976).
+A (physical) resurrection of Mao takes place in Ye Yonglie’s novel “Mao Zedong Returns to the World” (Mao Zedong chongfan renjian毛泽东重返人间, 2002).
 The image accompanying this post is from the cover of Ye’s novel.

 Huaxia 华夏is an ancient name for China.